TalariaSoftware/talariasoftware.github.io/about.md

-in the neighborhood council system to help neighborhood leaders create agendas, minutes, and other documents in compliance with law and regulation
+in the neighborhood council system to help neighborhood leaders create agendas, minutes, and other documents in compliance with law and regulation.
 It also provides guidance
 on parliamentary procedures.
 during meetings